Scabies is a skin infestation caused by a mite known as Sarcoptes scabiei. This causes an itchy rash to form on your skin.

 - undergoing chemotherapy

 Scabies is highly contagious and can easily lead to a community outbreak.
-In rare cases, bacterial infections of scabies sores can cause serious complications like:
+In rare cases, bacterial infections of scabies sores

-chronic kidney disease - septicemia, a bacterial infection of your bloodstream
+- septicemia, a bacterial infection of your bloodstream

 - heart disease

-Persistent itching from scabies may lead to insomnia.
+Persistent itching from scabies can cause insomnia.

 Ointments, creams, and lotions for scabies